library(dplyr)

 Goals

-We’re going to look at sampling distributions and testing null hypotheses.
+We’re going to look at testing null hypotheses.

 Set up